 - prepare a portfolio.
 Applicants should include images of their artwork that best represents their skills, knowledge, and interests in art.

-- submit completed program application form(s), transcripts, portfolio, and all other related application materials by the application deadline specified on the School of Education's Apply to a Program page.
+- submit all program application form(s), transcripts, portfolio, and other related application materials by the application deadline specified on the School of Education's Undergraduate Admissions page.

 - Note: In previous years, applicants to teacher education programs were required to submit scores from one of the following exams: ACT, SAT, Praxis I/PPST, Praxis Core, or GRE.
 Under emergency rules announced by the Wisconsin Department of Public Instruction, no applicants need to submit scores for any exam as a component of their application to this program.
 The exam requirement was officially removed by the School of Education on November 15, 2017.